 The program offers:

 - Sales tax exemption

 The program is competitive, and the NYCIDA will consider applications representing up to 10 million square feet of combined eligible office space.
+The second submission round is open now through April 15, 2024.
 The pre-application is available online.
 Email [email protected] for more information.

 - Location: Manhattan, South of 59th Street (excluding the Hudson Yards Financing Area and Penn Station Area GPP)

 - Building Age: Built prior to 2000

 - Building Size: Minimum 100,000 gross square feet

 - Minimum Capital Investment: 75 percent of the project location’s current assessed value for land and building as determined by the New York City Department of Finance for the most recent available year